folkzb/magalu/mgc/cli/docs/block-storage/snapshots/help.md

 ## Product catalog:
 - Commands:
+- copy        Copy a object snapshot to another region.
 - create      Create a snapshot.
 - delete      Delete a snapshot.
 - get         Retrieve the details of a specific snapshot.